 Here are some tips to get you started:

-It's not difficult to come up with cheap Valentine's Day ideas while still making your celebration special.
+There are so many options for affordable gift ideas for Valentine's Day ideas while still making your celebration special.
 Valentine's Day is a time to show others that you care by giving thoughtful gifts from the heart.

 Many commercially-available gift ideas can be expensive, putting people off from being able to buy the gifts they want for this special occasion.
 Fortunately, there are a variety of ways to save money on meaningful Valentine’s Day gifts.

 Most things that you and your loved one can do on Valentine's Day can be relatively inexpensive.
-Rather than going out for a night on the town, consider a quiet homemade dinner at home and a rented movie.
+Rather than going out for a night on the town, consider a quiet homemade dinner at home and a movie.
 Sometimes low-key Valentine's Day celebrations are the most romantic and memorable.
 Listen to music, talk to one another about your dreams, and just enjoy each other’s company.
-Good conversation and company are free.
+Good conversation and company are...

 Most people only dabble in coupon usage.
 They might check out the circulars in their Sunday paper, clip one or two items that look good, and probably forget to use them when they’re at the checkout stand.